filviu/blog/content/posts/2012/2012-01-11-limit-number-of-related-articles-returned-in-joomla-1-7.md

   - temp_on

 ---
 Joomla 1.7 has a nice module mod\_related\_items (Articles Related) that shows articles related to the current one the visitor is browsing.
-It has one issue though, you can&#8217;t set a limit.
+It has one issue though, you can't set a limit.

 So a little code hacking is in order.
 Open modules/mod\_related\_items/helper.php and go to line 94 (right after the _Filter by language_ if_)_ and modify $db>setQuery($query); to read:
 [cceN_php]